 Did you know that the terms and conditions of employment should be issued to an employee on day one of employment if not sooner.
 This is a legally binding requirement that all employers must satisfy under The Good Work Plan legislation, effective from 06 April 2020.

 Whether you are issuing a Nursery Nurse contract of employment or a Nursery Manager contract of employment it is good practice to send an offer letter and employment contract before the candidate has started their employment with you.
 It will also allow time for you to carry out DBS checks if the candidate does not already have this in place and to check they are eligible to work in the UK.

-Here is the minimum information you should include within your Nursery’s employment contracts:
+Here is the minimum information you should include within your Early Years contract of employment:

 - The Nursery’s name and registered business address;

 - Job Title (and possibly a brief description of the job);

 - If an employee’s previous job counts towards a period of continuous employment, the date the period started;